Amsterdam Travel: The Best Things to do in Amsterdam in Spring

 However, if you don't have much time and don't want to use up a day away from Amsterdam, worry not!
 Amsterdam is home to eight windmills and some of them are very easily accessible, like the windmill at Brouwerij 't IJ (which yes means you can stop there and have a beer in the windmill's shadow!).

-Have fun and wear orange on King's Day
+Party Hard and Wear Orange on King's Day

 Remembrance and Liberation Day Celebrations